 With the arrival of the railway in 1908 and the subsequent founding of Cochrane itself, Euro-Canadian settlement of the area began in increase exponentially (see Figure 17).
 The area was divided up into 160 acre farm lots which sold for \$80 each.
 Only a quarter of the full price was required initially, with the balance to be paid in three yearly payments plus 6% interest.
 After four years, the settler could then obtain the patent to the lot (Marwick 1950:129).
 The first settlers began to arrive in 1909, taking the 22 to 24 hour ride from Toronto that could amount to \$500 if livestock and furniture was also shipped (Dodds 1978:15).
 Upon arrival, each man obtained the number to his lot and was given directions to find the stakes.
-These settlers then set out, forcing their way through the bush with their provisions, axes and saws.
-Some went east towards the Abitibi River, following old tote roads, while others struck out into the unsettled north (Marwick 1950:129).
+These settlers then set towards the Abitibi River, following old tote roads, while others struck out into the unsettled north (Marwick 1950:129).
 Cochrane received its charter in January, 1910, and soon after it experienced its first disaster when its business sector burned to the ground in August of that same year (Gibson 1970).